GaganAJ-45/Power_BI_Project/README.md

 Now add interactivity in your dashboard like navigation buttons, chart alt display text and hovering info.

 ## 7 & 8 Testing and Sharing
 Ensure to conduct an extensive UAT session which will identify any bugs or data issues.
 After this you are ready to share your dashboard with a larger audience.
 Before sharing/publishing consider Row Level Security features within Power BI services.
-There is a detailed video on my Youtube channel, showing you how to setup the same.

 ## 9.Routine Refresh & Maintenance
 Hurraayyy, work is finally done.
 You can now focus on implementing a BAU process to run monthly refresh process and maintenance.